 Helping to protect the environment is a team game and we are always thinking about how we can improve our sustainability and environmental practices.
 Our Environmental Management System enables us to monitor our legislative environmental obligations and we are developing an Environmental Sustainability Plan to keep track of our short and long term future goals.

 Some of the improvements we have done so far:

-- drink offerings on board are either in glass bottles or recycled plastic
+- the drinks we sell on board are either in glass bottles or recycled plastic

 - all cups, plates and cutlery are made from commercially compostable materials

-- all cleaning products have been switched to more environmentally friendly options
+- we have switched the cleaning products we use to more environmentally friendly options

-By all working together, we can all make efforts to reduce our impact on the environment!
+If we all make small changes, together we can reduce our impact on the environment!